kulshekhar/ts-jest/website/versioned_docs/version-26.5/getting-started/installation.md

 ### Dependencies

-You can install `ts-jest` and dependencies all at once with the following commands.
+You can install `ts-jest` and dependencies all at once with one of the following commands.

 #### NPM